evelan-de/sanity-plugin-translate/docs/TranslationService.md

 2. **Reference Processing**: Any references within the document are processed to maintain proper linking across language versions.

 3. **Field Mapping**: The service maps all translatable fields in the document, including nested objects and arrays.
+During this phase:
+   - **Regular Fields**: Simple text fields are collected with their paths
+   - **Block Content Detection**: Arrays containing Sanity block content are identified
+   - **Complexity Analysis**: Block content is analyzed to determine if HTML-based translation is needed
+   - **Context Enhancement**: Header blocks receive context from subsequent blocks for better translation quality

-4. **Translation**: Text is sent to the DeepL API in batches (50 items per batch) for translation.
+4. **Translation**: Content is sent to the DeepL API using different approaches based on content type:
+   - **HTML-Based Translation**: Complex blocks with marks/markDefs are converted to HTML and translated with `tag_handling=html` to preserve formatting
+   - **Context-Based Translation**: Header blocks are translated with context from subsequent blocks
+   - **Batch Translation**: Regular fields are translated in batches (50 items per batch) for efficiency
+   - **Array Field Translation**: Special array fields (e.g., keywords) are handled separately

+5. **Translation Application**: Different strategies are used to apply translations:
+   - **HTML Parsing**: Translated HTML is parsed back to block structure with preserved marks/markDefs
+   - **Direct Text Replacement**: Simple text translations are applied directly to their fields
-5. **Format Preservation**: The service preserves spaces, capitalization, and other formatting during translation.
+   - **Format Preservation**: Spaces, capitalization, and other formatting are preserved

 6. **Document Update**: The translated document is updated in Sanity with the new translations.